chelseamarpeterson/Illinois-Wetlands-Assessment/README.md

 ## ArcPro_Models
 Folder that contains ArcToolbox file (.atbx) with all model builder files to:

-(1) process NHD data to create WOTUS stream water networks with varying buffer distances and flow permanence levels (2) process NWI data to subset of potentially jurisdictional wetlands (3) intersect wetland layer with leveed areas and WOTUS networks to identify non-WOTUS wetlands (4) intersect wetland layer with county boundaries and USGS PAD-US database to identify unprotected non-WOTUS wetlands (5) intersect wetland layer with CEJST data to evaluate intersection of unprotected wetlands with vulnerable communities.
+(1) process NHD data to create WOTUS stream water networks with varying buffer distances and flow permanence levels

+(2) process NWI data to subset of potentially jurisdictional wetlands

+(3) intersect wetland layer with leveed areas and WOTUS networks to identify non-WOTUS wetlands

+(4) intersect wetland layer with county boundaries and USGS PAD-US database to identify unprotected non-WOTUS wetlands

+(5) intersect wetland layer with CEJST data to evaluate intersection of unprotected wetlands with vulnerable communities

 ## Area_Estimates
 Folder with script to estimate non-WOTUS wetland area as a function of the wetland flood frequency.
 It also generates plots for the non-WOTUS wetland area by reason for lack of federal jurisdiction, protection level, and Cowardin wetland type.
 Another folder contains non-WOTUS and protected wetland area estimates from previous studies, which are incorporated into the figures.